Jaitheerth-A/Library-management/README.md

 # Library-management
-#code to manage a class Library in Java
+A class of objects with attributes representing a Library